nix-community/nixpkgs-pytools/README.md

 of attributes.
 Delete the ones that you don't need.

 ```
-python/needs-license.py <nixpkgs-archive-url>
+python/python-modules.sh <path-to-nixpkgs>
 ```

-Lists all python packages that do not have a license.
-Checks PyPi if a license is provided for that package.
+List all packages that are still in `pkgs/top-level/python-packages.nix`.